 In the mid 1960’s Score served for a while as Chairman of his local Ratepayers Association, but his tenure was cut short when a tabloid newspaper broke an article about his involvement with “Craft” activities and he was forced to resign.
 Unable to afford the legal representation it would take to clear his name, and take on the might of a newspaper, Score felt bitterly frustrated by the injustice of it.
 As was his way, he determined it wouldn’t happen to others, and founded his own publication to counter religious discrimination in all its forms.

 In 1968 with himself as the editor, Score started one of the UK’s most popular and influential pagan newsletter magazines The Wiccan.
 Under his direction and with the aid of friends, the Wiccan rose to prominence in both the UK and the United States.
-This led to the founding of the “Pagan Front” here in the UK, and its counterpart the “Pagan Way” in America led by Ed Fitch and Joseph B. Wilson.
+This led to the founding of the “Pagan Front” here in the UK, and its counterpart the “Pagan Way” in America led by Joseph B. Wilson and Edward Fitch.
 While each initially worked together with the same aims, each evolved separately.

 The founding of the Pagan Front in the UK was announced in the thirteenth issue of the Wiccan on the 02nd September 1970; it was backed by Doreen Valiente with the support of three English covens, one Gardnerian and two traditional craft covens.
 In November 1970 Doreen Valiente led a full moon ritual to inaugurate various divisions of the organization, and at Beltane on the 01st May 1971, chaired the organization’s first National Convention meeting located in Chiswick, West London.